List of GetBackers characters: Ban Midou

-Ban inherited his powers from his grandmother.
-Ban utilizes two main abilities.
+Ban inherites his powers from his grandmother.
+He utilizes two main abilities.
 His primary technique is the Evil Eye (邪眼, Jagan), which allows him to force anyone he makes eye contact with watch a one-minute-long illusion.
 It should only be used three times per day and cannot be used on the same person again for the next 24 hours.
-Furthermore, while the illusion only lasts for one minute, should Ban will it, the one affected by the Jagan can be placed inside a time-warp zone via the illusion created by the technique, meaning that to them, one minute in real life could last up to several hours in the Jagan's influence.
+Furthermore, while the illusion only lasts for one minute, the one affected by the Jagan can be placed inside a time warp zone via the illusion created by the technique, meaning that to them, one minute in real life could last up to several hours in the Jagan's influence.
 It is rare for Ban to use the Evil Eye to defeat his opponents, preferring to use it to aid in the retrieval process or to give clients happy/nightmarish dreams; however, he has been shown to use it in defeating Takuma Fudou's insight during the blank second.

-If the user were to use the Jagan a fourth time within a 24-hour period, they would receive a penalty for using it.
+If the user uses the Jagan a fourth time within a 24-hour period, they would receive a penalty for using it.
 After the fourth use the user disappears both from the physical world and from the memories of all who know him.
-With this in mind, Ban requested one final duel with Akabane.
+With this in mind, Ban requests one final duel with Akabane.
 After an intense struggle, the two manage to strike each other, causing Ban to collapse and Akabane to disappear.
-However, Akabane had not died, as assumed, but instead, implanted a surgical scalpel into Ban's chest as a "final favor", given to Ban for allowing Akabane to see his own limits.
-Akabane later explained that because having Ban disappear would be a pity, he attempted to fool the "Archive" by faking Ban's death and delaying Ban's disappearance from using his fourth Jagan just long enough for Ginji to reach Babylon City and resolve everything, thus saving Ban from disappearing.
+However, Akabane does not die, as assumed, but instead, implants a surgical scalpel into Ban's chest as a "final favor", given to Ban for allowing Akabane to see his own limits.
+Akabane later explains that because having Ban disappear would be a pity, he attempts to fool the "Archive" by faking Ban's death and delaying Ban's disappearance from using his fourth Jagan just long enough for Ginji to reach Babylon City and resolve everything, thus saving Ban from disappearing.